zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  No action needed unless user is experiencing an interruption in server service, then send stack to developers
+  No action needed unless user is experiencing an interruption in the server service, then send the stack to developers.